hetznercloud/apps/README.md

 ## How it works

-We use a combination of [Packer](https://www.packer.io/) and [cloud-init](https://cloud-init.io/) to build a static image with all the required software in our cloud, create a snapshot, store it and if this image later will be deployed to your cloud instance, we will generate the dynamic information like passwords on demand directly in your server.
+We use a combination of [Packer](https://www.packer.io/) and [cloud-init](https://cloud-init.io/) to build a static image with all the required software in our cloud, create a snapshot, store it and if this image later will be deployed to your cloud instance, we will generate dynamic information like passwords on demand directly on your server.

 This results in as much transparency to the actual content as possible and allows you to reproduce what ends up in the app you deploy to your server by looking at the files in this repository.